Ruebennase/EventStoreML/README.md

 EventStoreML is a minimal, self-hosting markup language where **every top-level element is an event**, including the schema definitions themselves.
 Each `.esml` file is an event store that defines its own structure and meaning.
-Its core consists of exactly one must-understand event type, `core.TypeDeclared@1`, expressed in pure JSON Schema.
+Its core consists of exactly one must-understand event type, `TypeDeclared`, expressed in pure JSON Schema.
 All other types, schemas, and instances are declared, validated, and evolved through events.